 Several natural supplements can help improve sleep quality.

-*** Please note, although these supplements can generally be taken safely, consider consulting a healthcare professional before starting a new supplement routine, especially if you have an underlying health issue or are currently taking medication.***
+*** Please note, although these supplements are generally safe to take, be sure to consult a healthcare professional before starting a new supplement routine, especially if you have an underlying health condition or are currently taking medication.***

 Melatonin

-The melatonin, often called the 'sleep hormone', plays a key role in regulating the circadian rhythm, the internal clock of our body.
+La melatonin, often called the 'sleep hormone,' plays a key role in regulating the circadian rhythm, our body's internal clock.
 It is naturally produced by the pineal gland in response to darkness, signaling to our body that it is time to rest.

 Research has shown that melatonin can be an effective supplement for people suffering from insomnia or circadian rhythm disorders, such as jet lag.
-In addition to promoting faster sleep onset, it helps improve the quality and overall duration of sleep.
-Unlike some sleeping pills, it does not create dependency and has few side effects when used at appropriate doses (generally between 0.5 mg and 5 mg, depending on individual needs).
+In addition to promoting faster sleep onset, it helps improve the overall quality and duration of sleep.
+Unlike some sleeping pills, it is non-addictive and has few side effects when used at appropriate doses (usually between 0.5 mg and 5 mg, depending on individual needs).

-It is important to note that melatonin acts as a sleep regulator and not as a sedative.
+It is important to note that melatonin acts as a sleep regulator rather than a sedative.
 To maximize its effectiveness, it should be taken 30 to 60 minutes before bedtime.

 Magnesium (glycinate or biglycinate)

-The magnesium glycinate is a highly absorbable form of magnesium, recognized for its soothing and relaxing properties.
+Le magnesium glycinate is a highly absorbable form of magnesium, known for its soothing and relaxing properties.
 This essential mineral plays a key role in muscle relaxation, mood regulation, and stress reduction, while promoting restorative sleep.

-Research indicates that magnesium glycinate may help improve sleep onset and overall sleep quality, particularly in individuals who are stressed or have a magnesium deficiency.
-Gentle on the digestive system, it is well tolerated and is an excellent choice for supporting mental and physical well-being.
-(See the article: Magnesium, an essential for health!!!
+Research suggests that magnesium glycinate may help improve falling asleep and overall sleep quality, especially in people who are stressed or have a magnesium deficiency.
+Gentle on the digestive system, it is well tolerated and an excellent choice to support mental and physical well-being.
+(See the article: Magnesium, an essential for health!!!)

 Ashwagandha

-Ashwagandha, an adaptogenic plant from Ayurvedic medicine, is renowned for its soothing effects on the body and mind.
+Ashwagandha, an adaptogenic plant from Ayurvedic medicine, is known for its soothing effects on the body and mind.
 It helps reduce stress, balance cortisol levels, and promote better quality sleep.

 Studies have shown that ashwagandha can improve symptoms related to insomnia and generalized anxiety disorder (GAD).
-Thanks to its adaptogenic properties, it supports the body's ability to adapt to stressors while promoting a state of deep relaxation.
-It is generally well tolerated and effective when integrated into a daily routine.
+Thanks to its adaptogenic properties, it supports the body's ability to adapt to stress factors while promoting a state of deep relaxation.
+It is generally well tolerated and effective when incorporated into a daily routine.
 (See the article:

 The combination of magnesium and ashwagandha, a duo for sleep

 The combination of ashwagandha and magnesium could significantly improve sleep and mental health.
-Taken together in appropriate doses, this duo offers an effective natural approach to enhance stress management, sleep, and mental health.
-(However, it is recommended to consult a healthcare professional to ensure their compatibility with your needs.)
+Taken together in appropriate doses, this duo offers an effective natural approach to enhancing stress management, sleep, and mental well-being.
+(However, it is recommended to consult a healthcare professional to ensure they are suitable for your needs.)

 L-theanine

-La L-theanine is an amino acid naturally found in green tea, recognized for its relaxing properties without causing drowsiness.
-It works by stimulating the production of alpha waves in the brain, associated with a state of relaxation and mental clarity.
+The L-theanine is an amino acid naturally found in green tea, known for its relaxing properties without causing drowsiness.
+It works by stimulating the production of alpha waves in the brain, which are associated with a state of relaxation and mental clarity.

 Studies have shown that L-theanine can help reduce stress and anxiety while promoting better quality sleep.
-As a supplement, it is often used to calm the restless mind, facilitate falling asleep, and improve sleep duration, particularly in individuals facing high levels of stress.
+As a supplement, it is often used to calm a restless mind, ease falling asleep, and improve sleep duration, especially for people dealing with high stress levels.

 With typical doses ranging from 100 to 400 mg, L-theanine is well tolerated and has no significant side effects.
-It can be taken alone or in combination with other sleep-promoting substances, such as magnesium or melatonin, for optimal synergistic effect.
-(See the article: The benefits of l-theanine
+It can be taken alone or alongside other sleep-promoting substances, such as magnesium or melatonin, for an optimal synergistic effect.
+(See article: The Benefits of L-Theanine

 Lavender

-Research suggests that lavender may have a beneficial effect on sleep disorders, including mild insomnia, by promoting a state of relaxation conducive to falling asleep.
+Research suggests that lavender may have a beneficial effect on sleep disorders, particularly mild insomnia, by promoting a state of relaxation conducive to falling asleep.

 Valerian

-Valerian is a plant used since antiquity for its natural calming and sedative properties.
-Often consumed in the form of herbal tea or as a supplement, it is recognized for helping to reduce anxiety and promote deep and restorative sleep.
+Valerian is a plant used since ancient times for its natural calming and sedative properties.
+Often consumed as a tea or supplement, it is known to help reduce anxiety and promote deep, restorative sleep.

-Studies have shown that valerian works by increasing levels of GABA (gamma-aminobutyric acid) in the brain, a neurotransmitter that promotes relaxation and reduces restless thoughts.
-Well tolerated in moderate doses, it is a natural solution to improve sleep quality, especially in people suffering from mild insomnia.
+Studies have shown that valerian works by increasing GABA (gamma-aminobutyric acid) levels in the brain, a neurotransmitter that promotes relaxation and reduces restless thoughts.
+Well tolerated in moderate doses, it offers a natural solution to improve sleep quality, especially for those experiencing mild insomnia.

 -

-Limit screen time before bed It is recommended to avoid screens at least one hour before sleeping to allow the production of melatonin to occur naturally.
+Limit screen use before bedtime It is recommended to avoid screens for at least an hour before sleeping to allow melatonin production to occur naturally.

-- Use a standard alarm clock for the time at night: It is recommended to use a regular alarm clock rather than the phone as an alarm clock.
-The phone's screen emits blue light, which may disrupt sleep quality.
+- Use a standard alarm clock for the time at night: It is recommended to use a regular alarm clock rather than a phone as an alarm.
+The phone screen emits blue light, which can disrupt sleep quality.

 -

-Use blue light filters : Applications or settings on devices can reduce blue light emission in the evening.
+Use blue light filters : Apps or settings on devices can reduce blue light emission in the evening.

 -

-Adopt a relaxing bedtime routine Engaging in calming activities such as reading a book (paper), meditating, or taking a warm bath can promote falling asleep.
+Adopt a relaxing bedtime routine : Engaging in calming activities such as reading a (paper) book, meditating, or taking a warm bath can help promote falling asleep.

 -

-Create a sleep-friendly environment Make sure the room is dark, quiet, and at a comfortable temperature.
+Create an environment conducive to sleep Ensure the room is dark, quiet, and at a comfortable temperature.

 The impact of blue light and technology on sleep is undeniable.
-By disrupting the circadian rhythm and inhibiting melatonin production, these elements can compromise the quality of your rest.
-However, simple adjustments like limiting screen use before bedtime, adopting relaxing routines, and prioritizing a sleep-friendly environment can make a big difference.
+By disrupting the circadian rhythm and inhibiting melatonin production, these factors can compromise the quality of your rest.
+However, simple adjustments like limiting screen time before bed, adopting relaxing routines, and creating a sleep-friendly environment can make a big difference.

-Furthermore, the integration of natural supplements such as melatonin, magnesium, L-theanine, ashwagandha, and lavender or valerian can help improve sleep quality and reduce stress.
-These solutions, combined with balanced lifestyle habits, will allow you to regain peaceful and restorative nights.
+Furthermore, incorporating natural supplements such as melatonin, magnesium, L-theanine, ashwagandha, and lavender or valerian can help improve sleep quality and reduce stress.
+These solutions, combined with balanced lifestyle habits, will help you enjoy peaceful and restorative nights.

-Don't forget, if you are suffering from persistent sleep disorders, consult a healthcare professional for a diagnosis and personalized advice.
+Remember, if you suffer from persistent sleep disorders, consult a healthcare professional for a diagnosis and personalized advice.

 References: